-“How was your day?” she queries.
+“How was your day?” she demanded.

 “How would you know?” he retorts.

-“How was your day?” she croons.
+“How was your day?” she cajoles.

 “How would you know?” he implores.

-Anger – eyes pulled down, lips tightened
+- Anger – eyebrows pulled down, lips tightened

-Fear – eyebrows raised, mouth stretched
+- Fear – eyebrows raised, mouth stretched open

-Disgust – eyes squinting, nose wrinkled, top lip pulled up
+- Disgust – eyes squinting, nose wrinkled, top lip pulled up

 - Contempt – the lips are raised only on one side, also known as the sneer